jkeenan/devel-git-multibisect/README.md

 ```

 If you are on a windows box you should use 'nmake' rather than 'make'.
 (This
-library has not yet tested on Windows.)
+library has not yet been tested on Windows.)

 Once installed, start reading the documentation by calling: